Topological dynamics and the complexity of strong types: Preliminaries

 \subsection{Model theory}

 Let $T$ be a first order theory.
-We will usually work in a {\em monster model} $\C$ of $T$, which by definition is a $\kappa$-saturated (i.e.\ each type over an arbitrary set of parameters from $\C$ of size less than $\kappa$ is realized in $\C$) and $\kappa$-strongly homogeneous (i.e.\ any elementary map between subsets of $\C$ of cardinality less than $\kappa$ extends to an isomorphism of $\C$) model of $T$ for a ``sufficiently large'' strong limit cardinal $\kappa$.
+We will usually work in a {\em monster model} $\C$ of $T$, which by definition is a {\em $\kappa$-saturated} (i.e.\ each type over an arbitrary set of parameters from $\C$ of size less than $\kappa$ is realized in $\C$) and {\em strongly $\kappa$-homogeneous} (i.e.\ any elementary map between subsets of $\C$ of cardinality less than $\kappa$ extends to an isomorphism of $\C$) model of $T$ for a ``sufficiently large'' strong limit cardinal $\kappa$.
 Then $\kappa$ is called the {\em degree of saturation} of $\C$.
+Recall that a monster model in this sense always exists \cite[Theorem 10.2.1]{Ho}.
 Whenever we talk about types or type-definable sets, we mean that they are defined over {\em small} (i.e.\ of cardinality less than $\kappa$) sets of parameters from $\C$; an exception are global types which by definition are complete types over $\C$.
-Whenever we consider a product of sorts of $\C$, we always assume that it is a product of a small (i.e.\ less than $\kappa$) number of sorts.
+When we consider a product of sorts of $\C$, we assume that it is a product of a small (i.e.\ less than $\kappa$) number of sorts.
 Sometimes we will also work in a bigger monster model $\C' \succ \C$ whose degree of saturation $\kappa'$ is always assumed to be ``much'' bigger than the cardinality of $\C$.

 An {\em invariant} set is a subset of a product of sorts of $\C$ which is invariant under $\aut(\C)$; an {\em $A$-invariant} set is a subset invariant under $\aut(\C/A)$ (such a set is clearly a union of sets of realizations of some number of complete types over $A$).